College of Health Professions

 Topics in Communication Disorders not covered in other courses; topics vary from semester to semester.
 (PR: Permission of Chair)

-The study of normal and disordered swallowing across the lifespan including assessment, treatment, and differential diagnosis of dysphagia and associated motor speech disorders; critical analysis of the literature.
-(PR: CD 624 or Permission of Instructor) Topics in Communication Disorders not covered in other courses; topics vary from semester to semester.
-(PR: Permission of Chair)
+The study of normal and disordered swallowing in adults including assessment, treatment and differential diagnosis of dysphagia and associated motor speech disorders; critical analysis of the literature.
+(PR: CD 624 or permission of the instructor)

 Topics in Communication Disorders not covered in other courses; topics vary from semester to semester.
 (PR: Permission of Chair)